 Advisory Board Meetings

-The Hearing Instrument Fitters and Dispensers Advisory Board met January 10, 2018 in Austin.
-The agenda and staff reports (PDF) are available online.
+The Hearing Instrument Fitters and Dispensers Advisory Board met March 21, 2018 in Austin.
+The agenda is available online.
 The meeting was archived and is available on TDLR's YouTube channel.